schmich/sfs/README.md

   -c, --cache=false                      Allow cached responses
 ```

-Start a web server for files in the current directory:
+Start a web server for files in the current directory and launch the default browser:

 ```
-sfs
+sfs -b
 ```

 Specify a port: